010 | EQ vs IQ: Which One Scales a Business Faster?

 When IQ Isn’t Enough

 “Your IQ can land the pitch.
-But your EQ keeps the team on board.” — Valerie Cobb
+But your EQ keeps the team on board.” — Valerie Cobb, Founder of The Impact VC

 EQ Is the Operating System of Leadership